 The AT in Maine features the most remote hiking on the entire trail, including the final stretch between the town of Monson and the summit of Katahdin (the northern terminus of the AT) which is known as the Hundred Mile Wilderness.

 Mahoosuc Notch is a valley chock full of giant boulders that fell from the cliffs above.
 It is considered by some to be the toughest mile of the AT because of the gyrations required to get through, especially with a bulging pack.
 Northbound, the climb out of the notch and over the summit of Old Speck is one of the almighty grunts on the whole AT.
 As a reward, there’s a lake and a shelter nestled in a cirque near the summit.
 A fire tower on the top of Old Speck (4170′) provides a fine view, too.

 * 2006-2011 data compiled by the Appalachian Trail Conservancy

-If you are interested in hiking the trail, you may find my book Appalachian Odyssey: A 28-year hike on the America’s trail a useful resource.
+Interested in hiking the AT?
+You may find Appalachian Odyssey a useful resource.
 I section-hiked the AT over nearly three decades with a good friend and we learned a lot!
 Includes profile maps of all 28 section hikes, 80+ color photos and a great feel for what it’s like to hike the various sections.

 Interested in the history of the AT?
 How the trail came into being is the subject of my book, Blazing Ahead.

 If you have any questions about trip planning, please contact me by email at firstname.lastname@example.org.
 I look forward to hearing from you.